California Rep. Katie Hill resigns amid ethics probe

 Freshman Rep. Katie Hill, a rising Democratic star in the House, announced her resignation Sunday amid an ethics probe, saying explicit private photos of her with a campaign staffer had been "weaponized" by her husband and political operatives.

+But her relationship with the campaign aide became a concern for House Democrats who have made equality in the workplace a particular priority.
+On Sunday, after apologizing for the relationship with a subordinate, Hill announced she was stepping aside.

-"It is with a broken heart that today I announce my resignation from Congress," she wrote in a statement released Sunday, adding that her resignation is effective Friday.
+"It is with a broken heart that today I announce my resignation from Congress," she wrote in a statement released Sunday.

 "Having private photos of personal moments weaponized against me has been an appalling invasion of my privacy.
 It's also illegal, and we are currently pursuing all of our available legal options," she added.
 "However, I know that as long as I am in Congress, we'll live fearful of what might come next and how much it will hurt."

-Hill's statement provided no details on that and her office and campaign provided no additional public comment.
+Hill's statement provided no details on that or when she would step down.
+Hill's office and campaign provided no additional public comment.

 In recent days, Hill's Los Angeles-area constituents were wrestling with questions about who might have been wronged, how much it matters and whether any punishment was warranted.